Timagenes

 During his life Timagenes wrote a Universal History (until the time of Caesar) and a History of the Gauls.
 These works did not survive but are known through quotations in other historians.
 For example, the History of the Gauls is quoted in the works of Ammianus Marcellinus.
 It is sometimes credited as the source for Pompeius Trogus's Philippic Histories, which survive in Justin's epitome.

-Timagenes' death has all the hallmarks of poisoning; in the Suda it is stated that he was at a villa in the Roman region of Albania or 'Albanum' and felt sick shortly after dinner.
+Timagenes' death has all the hallmarks of poisoning; it is stated in the Suda that he was at a villa in the Roman region of Albania or 'Albanum' and felt sick shortly after dinner.
 He attempted to vomit, but choked and died as a result.